Chikayo-k/pp1-hotspring-ck/README.md

 **Hot spring in Japan section**

-- • A brief Introduction to hot springs in Japan and their use as Onsen, accompanied by an image capturing the beauty of Japan.
+- A brief Introduction to hot springs in Japan and their use as Onsen, accompanied by an image capturing the beauty of Japan.

-- In This section, users will understand that hot springs are famous in Japan, leading them to consider visiting these places while in the country.
+- In this section, users will learn that hot springs are widespread throughout Japan.

 ![Japan image](./readme/media/japan.png)

 **Benefits of Onsen section**

 - Explaining the benefits of Onsen, accompanied by an image of a natural hot spring.
-- In This section, users will discover the value of visiting hot springs by providing them with information on the benefits for the mind and body.
+- In This section, users will discover the value of visiting hot springs as well as information on the health benefits for the mind and body.

 ![Benefits of onsen image](./readme/media/benefits.png)

 **Japanese-style hotel section**

-- Explains how Japanese-style hotels are amazing and how they are rooted in traditions accompanied by a video that showcases these details.
-The video is clickable allowing users to start and stop it at their convenience.
+- Gives a brief intro to Japanese-style hotels and how they are rooted in the historical traditions of the country.
+Accompanied by a video that showcases this.
+The Video is a YouTube video and has the same features.
 - This user, will inspired by an amazing video and accompanying description and may contemplate taking further steps to find accommodation in a Japanese-style hotel on their visit.

 ![Japanese style hotel image](./readme/media/jpstyle-hotel.png)

 **Footer**

-- The footer section has four social media icons linking to their respective sites.
-All the links open in new tabs.
-Also, the logo has a feature that allows users to jump to the top of the page.
+- The footer contains four social media icons when clicked open in new tabs.
+The logo acts as a home page button.
-- Placing social media icons captures the attention of users and encourages them to explore more details with their respective sites.
+- Placing social media icons shows users we have an active presence outside of the website which can help to build our social media presence.

 ![Footer image](./readme/media/footer.png)